violencedetector/realtime/README.md

 The target is being as much as possible platform invariant.

 Types of Violence targeted:
-Assault
+Assault,
-Fight
+Fight,
-Lynching
+Lynching,
-Hand gun
+Hand gun,
-Knife
+Knife,
-Terrorism
+Terrorism,
 General violent behavior

 Violence detection class:
-Image(s) preprocessing and normalization
+Image(s) preprocessing and normalization,
-Region of interesting and foreground extraction
+Region of interesting and foreground extraction,
-Load model
+Load model,
-Prediction based on model
+Prediction based on model,
-Prediction result interpretation and result
+Prediction result interpretation and result,
 Return yes/no